 The Education Department’s Early Years Learning Framework is a vision for all children to experience play-based learning that is engaging and builds success for life.

 Our Early Childhood Educators use the EYLF as a guide for children’s learning and use the outcomes in each of the five key learning areas to further develop each child.

 Centre Educators will use the Framework in partnership with families, to develop learning programs which are responsive to children’s ideas, interests, strengths and abilities.

 Throughout the year we will collect a variety of work samples, observations, family input, group projects and developmental reports.
 These are displayed in a variety of ways, online, on our walls and in your child’s individual portfolio.
-Each parent has full access to their online portal to access daily learning activities and projects.
+Each parent has full access to their online portal to access learning activities and projects.

 Reports are done for each child twice a year and provide an in-depth view of the child’s development which reflects the key learning outcomes in the Early Years Learning Framework.